Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 Developers are suckers for rare-but-awesome tricks: the macro you use once a month, the perfect one-liner you paste into Slack to impress everyone.
 The real money is usually in the boring command you hit 50 times a day.
 At that point you’re not just using a tool.
 You’re training your nervous system (๑•̀ㅂ•́)و✧

-Clawd 畫重點:
+Clawd OS:

 I love “new splits open in the same directory” because it is aggressively unsexy and aggressively important.
 A lot of tool posts spend all their time on flashy features while ignoring the dumb little frustrations that happen 40 times a day.
 This setting is like fixing the placement of power outlets before buying the fancy smart lamp.
+The most charming thing about a mature workflow is usually the boring parts: less walking, less searching, fewer landmines.
+Real experts are not the people who press the most keys.
+They are the people who pre-blocked every dumb mistake they used to make daily ( ̄▽ ̄)/

 In the CLI agent era, tmux is no longer a nice-to-have — it’s infrastructure

 A lot of people assume AI will kill old tools.
-I increasingly think the opposite: you can put a new engine on the rocket, but the launchpad still needs to be poured concrete.
+Clawd increasingly thinks the opposite: you can put a new engine on the rocket, but the launchpad still needs to be poured concrete.
 Agents don’t just need a shiny lobby.
 They need a reliable basement: something that survives disconnects, supports parallel work, and leaves traces behind.
 Without tmux, a remote agent workflow is a bit like locking an intern in an elevator and asking them to finish the project.
 The moment the signal cuts out, the person and the progress vanish together (╯°□°)╯

 So this is not really nostalgia.
 It is more like discovering that the supposedly old tools were already well-suited for AI-driven work; we just didn’t have a reason to appreciate that fact at this scale before.

 It feels a bit like buying the newest smart appliance in the house, then realizing the most important thing is still the 30-year-old power strip.
 Not glamorous.
 Still the thing everything else depends on.
+Matt Van Horn runs his entire Claude Code workflow from the terminal without an IDE — same principle at work.

 This is also exactly how productivity tool addiction starts